 or

-Jodi and Bo are officially retiring from motor sports!
+Jodi and Bo are officially retiring from motor sports!or

 So, we're at an island called Ko Pha Ngan... it's cloudy and windy.
 A bummer since we were really looking forward to this portion of the trip.
 Thankfully, we're very resourceful.